thinkopensolutions/tko-crm/README.md

 Acquire funding support
 ----------------
-When the need for extensive development is recognized, beyond the means of one company or customer, the TKO can reach out to the community and customers to raise funds and validate requirements.
+When the need for extensive development is recognized, beyond the means of one company or customer, TKO can reach out to the community and customers to raise funds and validate requirements.

 This allows creation, modification and extensions of high quality Apps with wide appeal where financial risk is spread across many potential beneficiaries.